-During the effective period of this permit, the permittee is authorized to discharge pollutants from the outfall specified herein to Rock Creek, within the limits and subject to the conditions set forth herein.
-This permit authorizes the discharge of only those pollutants resulting from facility processes, waste streams, and operations that have been clearly identified in the permit application process.
-These processes, waste streams, and operations include discharge of treated wastewater to Rock Creek from the Rock Creek Mine tailings storage facility (TSF), the main pit, and recycle water pond located near Nome.
+During the effective period of this permit, the permittee is authorized to discharge pollutants from outfall 001, as specified herein, to Old Fish Creek Channel, within the limits and subject to conditions set forth herein.
+This permit only authorizes the discharge of those pollutants resulting from non-contact, non-process, groundwater from mine dewatering wells.

-1.2 Effluent Limits and Monitoring - Outfall 001 - Rock Creek
+1.2 Effluent Limits and Monitoring - Outfall 001 into Fish Creek

-1.2.1 The permittee must limit and monitor discharges from Outfall 001 to Rock Creek, as specified in Table 2.
-All figures represent maximum effluent limits unless otherwise indicated.
-The permittee must comply with the effluent limits in the table at all times unless otherwise indicated, regardless of the frequency of monitoring or reporting required by other provisions of this permit.
+The permittee must limit and monitor discharges from outfall 001 as specified in Table 2.
+All values represent maximum effluent limits unless otherwise indicated.
+The permittee must comply with effluent limits in the table at all times unless otherwise indicated.